 How to Find Out More

 It is easy to contact us by calling the number on this page.
 You will be greeted by one of our informed and friendly staff, who can answer any questions about treatment, costs, insurance coverage, arranging a tour, or any other requests for information you may have about our Sedona rehab and treatments.
-Call today, and get the info you need to help make the best decision for your recovery and to arrange the very best outcome possible from health-focused treatment for heroin cessation.
+Call today, and get the info you need to help make the best decision for heroin withdrawal treatment and recovery, and to arrange the very best outcome possible using a health-focused treatment for heroin cessation.

 This content has been reviewed and approved by a licensed physician.